EdwardIrby/jsontosass-loader/README.md

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)

 ### Example config
-**You can use either a json file or a js file with the modules.export syntax as your vars file.**
+**You can use either a json file or a js file with the module.exports syntax as your vars file.**

 ``` javascript
 var sassVars = 'path/to/your/vars.js|json';